MaitriPatel-2228/Shelf_Share/README.md

 4) Database – Data storage and management

 ## ⚙️ How It Works
 > Users visit the website to explore book recommendations.
 > A form allows users to submit details about a new book.
 > After submission:
 The data is stored in the database.
 > A new book card is generated dynamically.
 > If a user notices any mistake, they can delete the book card easily.

 ## 🌟 Future Improvements
 > User authentication
 > Dark mode support

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to fork the repository and submit a pull request.